rjmccabe/Cookbook/README.md

-# Cookbook
+# ifundIT Cookbook
-Let's clean this thing out
+The live site can be seen at https://rjmccabe.github.io/Cookbook/